wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 ## Burn Asset

-Account that owns an asset (not necessarily asset issuer) can destroy some amount of the asset using burn transaction.
-The burn transaction decreases the amount of the asset on sender's account and thereby the total amount of the asset on the blockchain.
+Account that owns an asset (not necessarily asset issuer) can destroy some amount of the asset using a Burn transaction.
+The Burn transaction decreases the amount of the asset on sender's account and thereby the total amount of the asset on the blockchain.

 ### Using Waves.Exchange